 Conclusion

 Pre-writing activities are essential in building a child’s writing abilities.
-These fun, engaging tasks not only enhance fine motor skills but also boost letter recognition.
-By incorporating various tools and materials, children can explore and develop their skills joyfully.
+These fun, engaging tasks enhance fine motor skills and boost letter recognition.
+Children can explore and develop their skills joyfully by incorporating various tools and materials.
 Whether it’s tracing shapes, playing with dough, or sorting letters, each activity is a stepping stone towards confident writing.
-Encourage these playful practices to set a strong foundation for your child’s literacy journey.
+Encourage these playful practises to set a strong foundation for your child’s literacy journey.